lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This section provides examples of different fragment delivery reliability options possible on the basis of this specification.

-{{Fig-Example-Unreliable}} illustrates the transmission of an IPv6 packet that needs 11 fragments in the No ACK option, FCN is always 1 bit.
+{{Fig-Example-Unreliable}} illustrates the transmission of an IPv6 packet that needs 11 fragments in the No ACK option.
+Where FCN is always 1 bit.

 ~~~~
         Sender               Receiver